What to Expect After Weight Loss Surgery

 - The amount of fluid already in your band

-Within the first year after surgery, many patients have between five and eight adjustments.
+Within the first year after weight loss surgery, many patients have between five and eight adjustments.
 Often, you might get only two to three small adjustments on an annual basis in later years.